Compare

 | Workshop-floor users | Mobile available for inspector and auditor workflows | Mobile-first for the workshop floor; operators update unit status from the line |

-| Pilot offer | Per enterprise sales process | €1,250 flat for up to 2 months and 30,000 units, money-back guarantee |
+| Pilot offer | Per enterprise sales process | €950 flat for up to 2 months and 30,000 units, money-back guarantee |

-| Integration breadth | Mature: ERP, PLM, LIMS, and broad enterprise connectors | API integrations available; connects to PLM and ERP via webhook |
+| Integration breadth | Mature: ERP, PLM, LIMS, and broad enterprise connectors | API integrations in the pipeline, to connect to PLM and ERP via webhook |

 Honesty matters.
 Octave Reliance is a serious enterprise QMS, and brands operating in the industries it targets will get more value from it than from a focused tool like Flexireo.